Martin-Holstad/martin-holstad-semester-project2/README.md

 To run the app:

-Recommend using [Live server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in Visual Studio Code to run the app in browser
+Recommend using [Live server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in Visual Studio Code to run the app in browser and [Live sass compiler extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) to watch sass in the browser.

 ## Contact